pichanez/spam-checker-whocalls/README.md

 }
 ```

 The `service` field controls which checker is used.
-By default (`"auto"`) the
+By default (`"auto"`)
-service will choose Kaspersky for Russian numbers and Truecaller otherwise.
+Russian numbers are verified via Kaspersky Who Calls, GetContact and the
+Tbank web service, while Truecaller is used only for international numbers.
 If a required ADB device is unreachable the API responds with HTTP 503 and a
 message describing the problem.